-Both the paper and the bibliography shall adhere to correct essay style and form as set out in Kate L. Turabian, A Manual for Writers of Term Papers, Theses, and Dissertations Edition 8 (Chicago: University of Chicago Press, 2013).
-The comprehensive paper shall have a cover page, be typed, and double-spaced.
-It shall be in correct form regarding margins, font size, quotations, references, paraphrasing, footnoting, spelling, grammar, and punctuation.
-With respect to composition, the paper shall be clear, comprehensive, coherent and cohesive.
-The paper should have highlighted headings and a clearly developed theme/thesis presented in a scholarly manner.
+Both the paper and the bibliography must adhere to correct essay style and form as set out in Kate L. Turabian, A Manual for Writers of Term Papers, Theses, and Dissertations Edition 8 (Chicago: University of Chicago Press, 2013).
+The comprehensive paper must have a cover page, be typed, and double-spaced.
+It must be in correct form regarding margins, font size, quotations, references, paraphrasing, footnoting, spelling, grammar, and punctuation.
+With respect to composition, the paper must be clear, comprehensive, coherent, and cohesive.
+The paper must have highlighted headings and a clearly developed theme/thesis presented in a scholarly manner.